Cathodic protection: Impressed current cathodic protection (ICCP)

 In some cases, impressed current cathodic protection (ICCP) systems are used.
 These consist of anodes connected to a DC power source, often a transformer-rectifier connected to AC power.
 In the absence of an AC supply, alternative power sources may be used, such as solar panels, wind power or gas powered thermoelectric generators.

 Anodes for ICCP systems are available in a variety of shapes and sizes.
 Common anodes are tubular and solid rod shapes or continuous ribbons of various materials.
-These include high silicon cast iron, graphite, mixed metal oxide (MMO), platinum and niobium coated wire and other materials.
+These include high silicon, cast iron, graphite, mixed metal oxide (MMO), platinum and niobium coated wire and other materials.

 For pipelines, anodes are arranged in groundbeds either distributed or in a deep vertical hole depending on several design and field condition factors including current distribution requirements.

 Cathodic protection transformer-rectifier units are often custom manufactured and equipped with a variety of features, including remote monitoring and control, integral current interrupters and various type of electrical enclosures.
 The output DC negative terminal is connected to the structure to be protected by the cathodic protection system.
 The rectifier output DC positive cable is connected to the anodes.
 The AC power cable is connected to the rectifier input terminals.

 The output of the ICCP system should be optimized to provide enough current to provide protection to the target structure.
 Some cathodic protection transformer-rectifier units are designed with taps on the transformer windings and jumper terminals to select the voltage output of the ICCP system.
 Cathodic protection transformer-rectifier units for water tanks and used in other applications are made with solid state circuits to automatically adjust the operating voltage to maintain the optimum current output or structure-to-electrolyte potential.
 Analog or digital meters are often installed to show the operating voltages (DC and sometimes AC) and current output.
 For shore structures and other large complex target structures, ICCP systems are often designed with multiple independent zones of anodes with separate cathodic protection transformer-rectifier circuits.

 Hybrid systems

-Hybrid systems have been used for over a decade, and incorporate the coordination, monitoring, and high restorative current flow of ICCP systems with the reactive, lower cost, and easier-to-maintain galvanic anodes.
+Hybrid systems use a combination of the aforementioned systems to achieve some of the benefits of both, utilizing the restorative capabilities of ICCP systems but maintaining the reactive, lower cost, and easier-to-maintain nature of a galvanic anode.

 The system is made up of wired galvanic anodes in arrays typically 400 mm apart, which are then initially powered for a short period to restore the concrete and to power ionic migration.
 The power supply is then taken away and the anodes are simply attached to the steel as a galvanic system.
 More powered phases can be administered if needed.
 Like galvanic systems, corrosion rate monitoring from polarization tests and half-cell potential mapping can be used to measure corrosion.
 Polarization is not the goal for the life of the system.